‘Vikings’ Season 5: Recap Of Episode 8, ‘The Joke’

 Meanwhile, Halfdan appears to be ready to side with Bjorn over his own brother still.
 Ivar points out in Episode 8 of Vikings that blood is more important and no one seems to bring up the fact that Ivar can’t see that Hvitserk will have to fight against blood regardless of the side he picks.

-In the morning, Lagertha argues her case, drawing on the fact she does not want innocent people killed as well as reminding them all that the sons of Ragnar Lothbrok (Travis Fimmel) should not be fighting each other.
+In the morning, Lagertha argues her case, drawing on the fact that she does not want innocent people killed as well as reminding them all that the sons of Ragnar Lothbrok (Travis Fimmel) should not be fighting each other.
 For a moment in Episode 8 of Vikings Season 5, it seems like Ivar is in agreement.
 Mead is brought forward and they all drink.
-Except for Harald, who will have no part of Lagertha ruling over Kattegat, not if he wants to be the king of all Norway.
+Except for Harald, who will have no part in Lagertha ruling over Kattegat, not if he wants to be the king of all Norway.
 Ivar then spits out his mead at Ubbe and it seems the joke is on Lagertha’s side, as neither Harald nor Ivar will accept peace.

 War then commences.